lucasrodes/whatstk/README.md

 ### Pull Requests

+Pull requests to branch `develop` are accepted.
+Please link your forks to specific issues (you may want to open an issue).

 Make sure to test your code before issuing a pull request:

 1. Install library in develop mode,